DimKush/allocator_self_v2/README.md

 + drop the memory

 ## How to use
-First of all, you need to add project as submodule in your git project.
-After that you need to run command in your home directory:
+First of all, you need to add a project as submodule in your git project.
+After that you need to run a command in your home directory:

 `git submodule update --init --recursive`

-It's nessesary, because my project use googletest for unit tests.
-After you updated submodules you should go to inside of submodule and after that, just run python script:
+It's required, because my project use googletest for unit tests.
+After you updated submodules you should go to inside the submodule and after that, just run the python script:

 `./build_project.py`

-It'll build all and if you turn on <abbr title="set(DEMO_READY ON) in CmakeLists.txt">DEMO READY</abbr> and it'll pack like debian package.
+It'll build all and if you turn on <abbr title="set(DEMO_READY ON) in CmakeLists.txt">DEMO READY</abbr> and it'll pack like a Debian package.

-***To see memory traffic just turn on <abbr title="set(debug_log 1) in CmakeLists.txt">debug_log</abbr> ***.
+***To see memory traffic just turn on a <abbr title="set(debug_log 1) in CmakeLists.txt">debug_log</abbr> ***.

-After you build your library, all you need to do is include headers and use it For example, simple CmakeLists.txt:
+After you built your library, all you need to do is to include headers and apply it For example, simple CmakeLists.txt:

 ```cmake
 cmake_minimum_required(VERSION 3.14)